 Unlike auto & home insurance, where you live is less of a determining factor in the price you receive from an insurer.

-The longer your waiting period before coverage begins, the cheaper your price will be
+The longer your waiting period before coverage begins, the cheaper your disability insurance price will be.

 The simplest way to calculate how much disability insurance you need is to multiply your after-tax income by the number of months you estimate you'll need coverage.
 However, much like life insurance, deciding how much disability insurance you need depends on many things.